DavidWells/analytics/site/main/source/tutorials/handling-campaign-parameters.md

 })
 ```

-You can also use the `once` listener to ensure a callback is only fired once.
+You can also use the `once` listener to ensure a callback is fired only one time.

 ```js
 /* Alternatively Attach a listener to campaign */